Is your partner an alcoholic or addict?

 - Health (both physical and mental).

-If you take an honest look at these four categories and whether there is deterioration in one or more of these key life areas, then you will know if you are an alcoholic.
+If you take an honest look at these four categories and whether there is deterioration in one or more of these key life areas, then you will know if your partner is an alcoholic.

 So here’s the trick–The only way we really know is by looking at the consequences that accompany drinking.
 To say it another way, being an alcoholic doesn’t have to do with the number of beers one drinks but instead with the gravity of the consequences that occur when one is drinking.